LPN to RN, AAS to BSN

 - Meet the college and nursing program admission criteria (see the next page).

 - Attain an overall GPA of 85% in the LPN program

 - Have a letter of recommendation from an OUBOCES or Ulster BOCES practical nursing program instructor.

-- Successfully complete of Nursing Bridge Course I (N3029).
+- Successfully complete Nursing Bridge Course (N3029).
 Information regarding the course will be provided once your LPN/RN Health Profession Application is received.
+The course is taken after acceptance into the program and prior to beginning nursing classes.

 Advance Placement into the Second Semester through the Excelsior College Examination: Licensed Practical Nurses who do not meet the transfer requirements from an articulation agreement above, may apply for admission to NUR 102 - Fundamentals of Nursing 2.
 The application will be reviewed when the individual has met the college and nursing program admission criteria and the following has been achieved:

 - Successful completion of an NLN accredited and/or state registered LPN program.

-- A minimum score of B on the Excelsior College Examination for Fundamentals of Nursing (403). (score may NOT be more than three years old)
+- A minimum score of B on the Excelsior College Examination for Fundamentals of Nursing (403) (score may NOT be more than three years old).
+Official test results are submitted to the Admissions Department.

 - Successful completion of Nursing Bridge Course (N3029).
 Information regarding this course will be provided once your LPN/RN Health Profession Application is received.
 The course is taken after acceptance into the program and prior to beginning nursing classes.

-Once you have successfully completed NUR 102 (Fundamentals of Nursing 2)you can then apply for Advance Standing into the Fourth Semester
+Once you have successfully completed NUR 102 (Fundamentals of Nursing 2) you can then apply for Advanced Standing into the Fourth Semester

 Advance Standing into the Fourth Semester: Licensed Practical Nurses who have successfully completed NUR 102 - Nursing II: Fundamentals, may be considered for advanced standing into NUR 202 – Nursing IV: Physical and Mental Illness after completing the following requirements: